History of the Algarve - Al-Gharb - Learn its origins and all its history.

 The Moors, Islamic invaders from North Africa, arrived in 711 CE and quickly established dominance over the region.
 Under Moorish rule, the Algarve became a flourishing cultural and economic hub, deeply connected to the wider Islamic world.

-It is during the Moorish Period that Algarve gets its name Al-Gharb!
+It is during the Moorish Period that Algarve gets its name Al-Gharb meaning west!

 Agricultural Innovations: The Influence of Irrigation